FichteFoll/advent-of-code/2024/README.md

 ## Day 16

+The first path-finding task of the year.
-I shot myself in the foot
+I shot myself in the foot multiple times this day.
-by switching to a `BTreeMap` for part 2 when I should have remained with a set because otherwise the part would be de-duplicated, which is exactly what you don't want for part 2.
+First by switching to a `BTreeMap` for part 2 when I should have remained with a set because otherwise the part would be de-duplicated, which is exactly what you don't want for part 2.
+Second by forgetting half of Dijkstra and not implementing a cache of the lowest cost to a certain point so far to abandon paths that are already longer.
+The latter took me way too much time to remember/figure out.